develop-biology/language.development/README.md

 ## File Inclusion

-`&"/path/to/file.bio"` will include all the contents of the specified file in the exact location the `&` statement occurs in.
+`&'/path/to/file.bio'` will include all the contents of the specified file in the exact location the `&` statement occurs in.

 This means you can do crazy things like create a file with the contents:
-`"FunctionDefinition.bio"`
+`'FunctionDefinition.bio'`
 ```
 doStuff(with, internals)
 ```
 And then use that file in your code:
-`"Main.bio"`
+`'Main.bio'`
 ```
 MyFunction(with int)[internals <>()]
 {
-    &"FunctionDefinitions.bio"
+    &'FunctionDefinitions.bio'
 }
 ```

 ## Symbol Resolution

 ### Execution Blocks
-When an execution block looks up a symbol, it begins with the Internal members of the object it is operating within, if there are any.
+When an execution Block looks up a symbol, it begins with the Internal members of the object it is operating within, if there are any.
 Next, the Surfaces of the object (if there are any) are checked.
 If a symbol is not found within the `[]` or `()` of an object, the Surfaces of the containing executing object, if one exists, are searched recursively until a match is found.
 If no match is found within the declared variables leading to the currently executing expression, the global context is searched as read-only.
 Write operations on globally declared objects are forbidden.

 This has 2 important implications:
 1. Variables may be context defined and, unlike other languages, do not always need to be explicitly supplied to the currently executing context.